Close Light Download image Dark Share Stock exchange is momentarily closed

 Download image

-The emissions and in particular the gas turbine’s impact on the environment are examined as part of the immission control approval process.
+The emissions and in particular the gas turbine’s impact on the environment have been examined as part of the immission control approval process.
 Approval will only be granted if operating the gas turbine has no significant impact.

-15. How much emissions will the planned plant produce?
+11. How much emissions does the plant produce?

 Download image